-It’s critical the chief marketing officer role requires an understanding of technology.
+The chief marketing officer role must require an understanding of technology.

 The Chief Marketing Officer role is becoming more involved with marketing technology selection, implementation, and use.

 Marketing is becoming one of the most technology-dependent functions in business.
-Today, a companyís chief marketing officer would be spending more on technology than its chief information officer.
+Today, a company’s chief marketing officer spends more on technology than its chief information officer.
 That oft-quoted claim seems more credible every day.

-Today, technology plays an integral role in nearly every business’s marketing strategy.
-Without embracing it and optimizing its application, a business risks its ability to effectively compete as well as its connection to a customer base.
+Today, technology is integral to nearly every business’s marketing strategy.
+Without embracing it and optimizing its application, a business risks its ability to compete effectively and connect to a customer base.

 Don’t think you need marketing technology.
 Try doing it manually.
 Good luck.

-As a CMO, you are in a unique position to best define what technological tools will be needed to better connect with customers and drive growth.
+As a CMO, you are uniquely positioned to define best what technological tools will be needed to better connect with customers and drive growth.

-This is because of the intricate knowledge you have about your customers and the relationship they have with your product or business.
+This is because of your intricate knowledge of your customers and their relationship with your product or business.

 This is in addition to the insights that you have regarding future growth plans and the goals of your business.

-To be successful with this, you need to analyze key avenues where technology is vital to growth and competition through the lens of your business’s needs.
+To succeed, you need to analyze key avenues where technology is vital to growth and competition through the lens of your business’s needs.

-The Chief Marketing Officer Role is to Gather Information on the Target Market
+The Chief Marketing Officer’s Role is to Gather Information on the Target Market

 Never before has so much information on the customer been instantly available, and information on how to better interact with the customer is key to marketing.
-Using measurement and analytics, from social media metrics to KPIs to CRM it has never been easier to track customer interaction.
+Using measurement and analytics, from social media metrics to KPIs to CRM, tracking customer interaction has never been easier.

-They can be tracked from the web the moment when they first discover and search for your product or service.
+They can be tracked from the web when they discover and search for your product or service.
 They can gather information and build a relationship with a brand.
-And when they close the loop and buy a product the sales are complete.
+And when they close the loop and buy a product, the sales are complete.

 Social log-ins are easy and provide the vendor with useful information.

-Social media provides information on age, gender, location and more, giving marketing even more information on their key demographic.
+Social media provides information on age, gender, location, and more, giving marketers even more information on their key demographic.

 The Chief Marketing Officer – Reaching Niche Markets

-To do this, an understanding of the current customer base, built through analytics needs to merge with a knowledge of which channels to invest time and money into.
+To do this, understanding the current customer base, built through analytics, must merge with knowing which channels to invest time and money into.

-As CMO, you will design this research to understand where future marketing for the business is headed, and which channels are used, in order to build customer-facing technology solutions.
+As CMO, you will design this research to understand where future marketing for the business is headed and which channels are used to build customer-facing technology solutions.

 Keeping Brand Established and Networks Synchronized

-As the marketing network of your business becomes more niched and spread out, it cannot become fragmented or lose brand identity.
-It can take a huge amount of time and resources to keep moving forward coherently on a great variety of marketing fronts.
+As the marketing network of your business becomes more niche and spread out, it cannot become fragmented or lose brand identity.
+Moving forward coherently on various marketing fronts can take time and resources.

-Technology needs to play a role to keep everything organized, updated and synchronized with the business’s overall message.
+Technology must keep everything organized, updated, and synchronized with the business’s overall message.

 Customer Experience and the Chief Marketing Officer Role

-With the world surging forward with new online trends and devices, it’s important to keep up and provide the customer with an experience that is suited to the times.
+With the world surging forward with new online trends and devices, it’s important to keep up and provide the customer with an experience suited to the times.

 Businesses are losing opportunities and eroding their reputations by using outdated websites or technologies that are not device-compatible.
-You need to be aware of how your customersí experiences should go, and match those expectations with the right enabling technologies.
+You must know how your customers’ experiences should go and match those expectations with the right enabling technologies.

 Increasing Lead Conversion and Marketing ROI

-All of the work and investment to better connect with customers and identify technologies and channels is all an effort in the overall goal of increasing long-term ROI.
-The technologies selected, whatever their cost, must provide more value in the long-term in order to be successful.
+All the work and investment to better connect with customers and identify technologies and channels is all an effort toward increasing long-term ROI.
+Whatever their cost, the technologies selected must provide more value in the long term to succeed.

 Looking Toward the Future of Marketing Technology and the Chief Marketing Officer Role

-Because you have first laid out a specific plan, you can then view information on each vendor and tech purchase through the lens of whether it is a specific fit.
+Because you have laid out a specific plan, you can view each vendor and tech purchase information through the lens of whether it is a specific fit.

-New skills may need to be developed to fully understand the products that are being reviewed, especially if you are not already very familiar with marketing technology.
+New skills may need to be developed to fully understand the products being reviewed, especially if you are unfamiliar with marketing technology.

 It helps to work with your IT team, especially if you lack experience with technology.
-However, it is preferable to gain an understanding of technological workings because it will offer you the opportunity to gain an advantage over your competitors.
+However, understanding technological workings is preferable because it will allow you to gain an advantage over your competitors.

-Putting the Pieces Marketing Technology Together for the Chief Marketing Officer Role
+Putting the Pieces of Marketing Technology Together for the Chief Marketing Officer Role

 This rise in digital budgets is not merely a migration of spending from traditional to digital media.
-A growing portion of marketingís budget is now allocated to marketing technology itself.
+A growing portion of marketing’s budget is now allocated to marketing technology.

-Armed with a base of knowledge and research, you can then evaluate the technology options to see which products fit together like puzzle pieces to help grow your business.
+Armed with knowledge and research, you can evaluate the technology options to see which products fit together like puzzle pieces to help grow your business.

 This allows you to create an optimized custom tech solution.
 A specifically designed system will be more effective than any out-of-the-box generic solution.
-By investing time and money now, your marketing engine will be running smoothly and picking up speed miles down the road.
+By investing time and money now, your marketing engine will run smoothly and pick up speed miles down the road.

-At first, glance, selecting the best technology purchases may seem like a task better suited to the IT department.
+At first glance, selecting the best technology purchases may seem better suited to the IT department.
 However, as CMO, you hold the key to making the right decisions in this area.

-As technology continues to evolve and allow us to better understand and interact with our customers, it becomes the most important marketing tool we have.
-A CMO who understands this will want to be strategically involved in designing the ideal marketing machine to carry their business forward in its endeavors.
+As technology evolves and allows us to better understand and interact with our customers, it becomes our most important marketing tool.
+A CMO who understands this will want to be strategically involved in designing the ideal marketing machine to carry its business forward in its endeavors.

 The CMO’s role in technology is vital to a business’s growth.
 Does your team have the tech skills needed to carry out your vision?
 If not, there are marketing pros that can help.